complexlogic/flex-launcher/README.md

 </details>

 ## About
-Flex Launcher is a customizable application launcher designed with a [10 foot user interface](https://en.wikipedia.org/wiki/10-foot_user_interface).
-Its intended purpose is to simplify the control of a home theater or couch gaming PC by providing an interface that is similar to a TV set-top box or game console.
-Flex Launcher allows you to launch applications on your living room PC entirely by use of a TV remote or a gamepad.
+Flex Launcher is a customizable application launcher and front end designed with a TV-friendly [10 foot user interface](https://en.wikipedia.org/wiki/10-foot_user_interface), intending to mimic the look and feel of a streaming box or game console.
+Flex Launcher allows you to launch applications on your HTPC or couch gaming PC entirely by use of a TV remote or a gamepad.
 No keyboard or mouse required!

 Flex Launcher is compatible with both Windows and Linux (including Raspberry Pi devices).